Emily Carr University of Art + Design

 WHY MIRA?

 I was inspired by the notion that design doesn’t always need to solve a problem.
-Throughout my degree, I felt pushed towards creating solutions (usually in the form of apps or websites) that I didn’t feel connected to.
+Throughout my degree, I felt pushed towards creating solutions (usually in the form of apps or websites) but had less space to let designs exist simply because I wanted them to.
 For my capstone, I wanted to focus on the joy in design and the ways in which it connects to photography and static images.

 Framing this project as an exploration in what could be possible, as a journey I wanted to take just because I could, was very useful to me.
 It let me view both Mira and design as a whole through a playful lens.

 I was inspired by the notion that design doesn’t always need to solve a problem.
-Throughout my degree, I felt pushed towards creating solutions (usually in the form of apps or websites) that I didn’t feel connected to.
+Throughout my degree, I felt pushed towards creating solutions (usually in the form of apps or websites) but had less space to let designs exist simply because I wanted them to.
 For my capstone, I wanted to focus on the joy in design and the ways in which it connects to photography and static images.

 Framing this project as an exploration in what could be possible, as a journey I wanted to take just because I could, was very useful to me.
 It let me view both Mira and design as a whole through a playful lens.